How to Improve Your Team's Time Management

 Make it a priority to establish good communication channels.
 Having meetings and one-to-ones is good, but you'll get the needed information by not being the only one talking.
 Divide the meeting time in two and limit yourself to just half.

-Give the other half to your team member in a one-to-one, letting them speak about everything and anything they would want.
+Give the other half to your team members one-on-one, letting them speak about everything and anything they want.
 In group meetings, make sure everyone has a chance to voice their opinion and try to milk valuable feedback to direct process improvement.

 Be completely transparent with how everyone's role affects the workflow and empower them to suggest changes.
 This will make them feel valued and listened to and give them ownership of their part of the process.